Jimmy Jam and Terry Lewis: History

-In 1991, they founded a record label, Perspective Records - an A&M Records distributed label that has since been closed and then reactivated.
-Later that year, their newly minted label experienced success with a Minneapolis-based gospel/R&B collective of artists known as Sounds of Blackness.
+In 1991, they founded a record label, Perspective Records, an A&M Records distributed label that has since been closed and then reactivated.
+Later that year, their newly minted label experienced success with the Minneapolis-based gospel/R&B group Sounds of Blackness.
 Their debut single, "Optimistic", served as a groundbreaking anthem stressing positivity and encouragement.
-The song served as a summer and fall anthem and began propelling Jam and Lewis' new boutique label towards the top.
-Other successes followed with Blackness as well as music from labelmates Mint Condition, Lo-Key? and Solo.
-A highlight for Perspective was the opportunity to release the soundtrack for the 1992 motion picture Mo Money, which starred Damon Wayans, Stacey Dash and Marlon Wayans.
-Executive produced by Jam and Lewis, the soundtrack featured cuts from Mint Condition, Ralph Tresvant and Caron Wheeler, as well as a duet by Janet Jackson and Luther Vandross.
+The song served as a summer and fall anthem and began propelling Jam and Lewis' label.
+Other successes followed with Sounds of Blackness as well as releases from labelmates Mint Condition, Lo-Key? and Solo.
+In 1992, Perspective released the soundtrack for the film Mo' Money, which starred Damon Wayans, Stacey Dash and Marlon Wayans.
+Executive produced by Jam and Lewis, the soundtrack featured songs by Mint Condition, Ralph Tresvant and Caron Wheeler, as well as a duet by Janet Jackson and Luther Vandross.

-In an illustrious career that has spanned more than three decades, Jam and Lewis have worked with artists such as Lionel Richie, Herb Alpert, TLC, Sounds of Blackness, Yolanda Adams, Jordan Knight, Michael Jackson, Aretha Franklin, Boyz II Men, Usher, Johnny Gill, Patti LaBelle, Mary J. Blige, Chaka Khan, Mariah Carey, Prince, Mýa, Bryan Adams, Spice Girls, Vanessa Williams, George Michael, Melanie B, Rod Stewart, Kelly Price, Gwen Stefani, New Edition, Eric Benet, Pia Zadora, SOLO, and the Human League.
-In 1999, they produced the hit "Open My Heart" by Yolanda Adams which helped her popularity.

-Terry Lewis married R&B singer Karyn White, with whom he had a daughter, Ashley Nicole Lewis, in 1992.
-The pair has since divorced.
-He later married Indira Singh and had two children.
-Jimmy Jam served as chairman of the board of the National Academy of Recording Arts and Sciences.
-He is currently listed as chairman Emeritus.
-Jimmy is married to Mexican-American businesswoman Lisa Padilla Harris.

-In 2005 Jam and Lewis opened their new recording studios in Santa Monica, California naming it Flyte Tyme West, later moving there full-time due to more opportunities for work and collaboration.
+In 2003, Jam and Lewis moved their recording operations to Santa Monica, California naming it Flyte Tyme West, due to more opportunities for work and collaboration.
 In 2006, they won a Grammy for Yolanda Adams' song "Be Blessed", from her 2005 album Day By Day.
 In 2007, Jam and Lewis produced the two-time Grammy Award-winning CD Funk This for Chaka Khan, which included the Award-winning R&B duet "Disrespectful", with Mary J. Blige.

 The production duo reunited with the Time at the 50th Grammy Awards on February 10, 2008, in a medley that included the artist Rihanna, and featuring "Jungle Love".
 In June and July 2008, all of the original members of the Time (Morris Day, Jimmy Jam, Terry Lewis, Jesse Johnson, Jerome Benton, Jellybean Johnson, and Monte Moir) reunited once again for a series of shows at the Flamingo Hotel and Casino in Las Vegas.